-Pursuant to the September 1998 license agreement for the Company's influenza neuraminidase inhibitors, Ortho-McNeil Pharmaceutical, Inc. ("Ortho-McNeil") and the R. W. Johnson Pharmaceutical Research Institute ("PRI"), both Johnson & Johnson companies, paid the Company an initial \$6.0 million for reimbursement of research and development expenses and license fees and Johnson & Johnson Development Corporation ("JJDC"), another Johnson & Johnson company, pursuant to the Stock Purchase Agreement, made a \$6.0 million equity investment in the Company.
-While the License Agreement provides for potential milestone payments of up to an additional \$43.0 million and royalties on future sales of licensed products, there can be no assurance that PRI will continue to develop the product or, that if it does so, it will result in meeting the milestones or achieving future sales of licensed products.
+Pursuant to the September 1998 license agreement for the Company's influenza neuraminidase inhibitors, Ortho-McNeil and the R. W. Johnson Pharmaceutical Research Institute ("PRI"), both Johnson & Johnson companies, paid the Company an initial \$6.0 million for reimbursement of research and development expenses and license fees and Johnson & Johnson Development Corporation ("JJDC"), another Johnson & Johnson company, pursuant to the Stock Purchase Agreement, made a \$6.0 million equity investment in the Company.
+The Company received its first milestone payment of \$2.0 million in June 1999.
+While the License Agreement provides for potential milestone payments and royalties on future sales of licensed products, there can be no assurance that PRI will continue to develop the product or, that if it does so, it will result in meeting the milestones or achieving future sales of licensed products.
 The Company also entered into an exclusive license agreement with Torii Pharmaceutical Co., Ltd. ("Torii") under which Torii paid the Company \$1.5 million in initial license fees and made a \$1.5 million equity investment in the Company in 1996.
-The first milestone payment of \$1.0 million was received in 1997.
-While the Torii license agreement provides for potential milestone payments of up to an additional \$18.0 million and royalties on future sales of licensed products in Japan, there can be no assurance that Torii will continue to develop the product in Japan or, that if it does so, that it will result in meeting the milestones or achieving future sales of licensed products in Japan.
+A milestone payment of \$1.0 million was received in 1997.
+The Company has been notified by Torii that as a consequence of Japan Tobacco's acquisition of Torii, the exclusive license agreement between the Company and Torii has been terminated.

 The Company plans to finance its needs principally from its existing capital resources and interest thereon, from payments under collaborative and licensing agreements with corporate partners, and to the extent available, through lease or loan financing and future public or private financings.
-The Company believes that its available funds will be sufficient to fund the Company's operations at least through the end of 2000.
+The Company believes that its available funds will be sufficient to fund the Company's operations at least through the end of 2001.
 However, this is a forward-looking statement, and no assurance can be given that there will be no change that would consume available resources significantly before such time.
 The Company's long-term capital requirements and the adequacy of its available funds will depend upon many factors, including results of research and development, results of preclinical studies and clinical trials, relationships with strategic partners, changes in the focus and direction of the Company's research and development programs, competitive and technological advances, changes in existing collaborative, licensing, research or development relationships, the ability of the Company to establish additional collaborative relationships and the FDA regulatory process.
 Additional funding, whether through additional sales of securities or collaborative or other arrangements with corporate partners or from other sources, may not be available when needed or on terms acceptable to the Company.
-The issuance of preferred or Common Stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding Common Stock, could have the effect of diluting or adversely affecting the holdings or rights of existing stockholders of the Company.
+The issuance of Preferred or Common Stock or convertible securities, on terms and prices significantly more favorable than those of the currently outstanding Common Stock, could have the effect of diluting or adversely affecting the holdings or rights of existing stockholders of the Company.
 In addition, collaborative arrangements may require the Company to transfer certain material rights to such corporate partners.
 Insufficient funds may require the Company to delay, scale-back or eliminate certain of its research and development programs or to license third parties to commercialize products or technologies that the Company would otherwise undertake itself.